 Special characters, pages structures and editorial features (tables, headers, footnotes etc.) are not filtered and may produce nonsensical contents.

-By default, OCR is only applied to PDF files.
-This tutorial will expand on adding other file types besides PDF.
+By default, OCR is disabled for all files.
+This tutorial will expand on adding file types.

 Add the extensions you want OCR applied to and written to the index